CyberFlameGO/svnpython/Doc/library/ctypes.rst

    so repeated attribute accesses return the same library each time.

-   .. method:: LoadLibrary(name)
+.. method:: LibraryLoader.LoadLibrary(name)

    Load a shared library into the process and return it.
 This method always returns a new instance of the library.

 These prefabricated library loaders are available: